hoeggsoftware/jenkins-pipeline-docker/README.md

   * `jobs/docker-inside.groovy`: This is my ideal state but this doesn't work at all and this will hang indefinately due to the fact that the build container can't see the volume.
 This pipeline does work if the agent is not in a container.
   * `jobs/docker-in-shell.groovy`: This pipeline demonstrates that it is possible to get `docker.inside()` to work if using a data volume container.
 The pipeline partially works and it can see code, but the build fails on updating the git submodule.

+  I didn't have a great way providing a Jenkins master with pre-configured jobs.
+Thus, you'll have to create each job manually.